learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 * Create the songs table.
 * Create two new song instances.
-* Iterate over our collection of song instances stored in `Song.all` and use the `Song.save` method, passing in an argument of each song instances, to persist them to the database.
+* Iterate over our collection of song instances stored in `Song.all` and use the `song.save` method to persist them to the database.

 ## Conclusion